mauriciosoares/sagat/README.md

 The `tests` property is used to change the default extension test in webpack configuration.

-Now it'll test for `.scss` files instead of `css`.
+Now it'll test for `.sass` files instead of `.css`.

+#### JS webpack loaders

+Similar to CSS loaders, you can configure it on the `package.json` as well, just change the key `style` to `javascript` and use any loader you want.

 ## Using

-Just run `sagat` inside your project folder, a watcher will look for any changes on your files.
+Sagat has a list of commands you can use:

+`sagat -w --watch`: starts the build in watch mode

+`sagat -b --build`: build your project once

+`sagat -h --help`: list all available commands

 ## Final Thoughts